taytaigen16/calculator/README.md

 5) Submit pull request
 6) yay
 7) Sync with the parent repo
+8) PLEASE make sure there is a newline at the end of the file

 ### What will be learned?
 * Basics of open source